-- Information about the Rural Environmental Register (CAR) and the Rural Environmental Permit (LAR) or the Provisional Approval to Engage in Rural Activity (APF), or, in addition, the LAR filing protocols is obtained by presenting those documents. - Information about the enrolment number on the National Rural Registration System (SNCR) and the environmental permit number is obtained by presenting those documents.
+- Information on the Rural Environmental Registry (CAR) and Rural Environmental License (LAR) numbers, or protocols confirming requests for LAR, are obtained by presenting said documents. - Information on the Rural Property Registration Certificate (CCIR) number is obtained by presenting the said document.

 The LAR of the supply farms (characterized as farming activity) also requires proper regulations on the part of the official entities and instruments that enable their application in different Brazilian states.
-With the exception of the State of Pará, which has created new regulations e and an integrated system enables producers to regularize their situation in relation to rural environmental permits of the property, and where the presentation of the LAR in the case of properties of 3,000 hectares or more is mandatory for all registers of JBS suppliers.
-In the case of the Rural Environmental Register - CAR, under the new Brazilian Forest Code (Law No. 12.651, of May 25, 2012), all producers must enroll on it by December 2018.
+With the exception of the State of Pará, which has created new regulations and an integrated system enables producers to regularize their situation in relation to rural environmental permits of the property, and where the presentation of the LAR in the case of properties of 3,000 hectares, or more, is mandatory for all registers of JBS suppliers.
+In the case of the Rural Environmental Register - CAR, under the new Brazilian Forest Code (Law No. 12.651, dated May 25, 2012), all producers must be enrolled by December 2018.